Awarded the EIT Label in 2016

 For students beginning in September 2020, EIT-Label scholarships from EIT RawMaterials of €13,500 per student are available.

 For information on how EIT-Label scholarships will be awarded and who is eligible, please contact the coordinating university directly: firstname.lastname@example.org

-A number of Erasmus Mundus Joint Master Degree scholarships are available – visit em-georesources.eu for details.
+A number of Erasmus Mundus Joint Master Degree scholarships covering all tuition fees and living expenses are available – visit http://em-georesources.eu for details.